arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ## references/

-- contains general information about the research effort such as IRB documents, reference papers, sample information, lab prep information, data dictionaries.
+This directory contains general information about the research effort such as IRB documents, reference papers, sample information, lab prep information, and data dictionaries.
+This directory holds the technical information needed to understand the research data.
+Further subdirectories can be customized depending on the collection.

-- Protocols: experimental protocols
-- Further subdirectories can be customized.
+**references** files may look differnt depending on the type of research.
+Please select what below if need need more information about omics data for this directory:

+- [ ] omics data
+- [ ] clinical data

 ### references/data_dictionary clinical example

-- A data dictionary will help people better understand the scope, purpose, and nuance of the data you are collecting.
-- Some data dictionaries are extensively detailed, but even a basic minimal data dictionary is better than none at all.
-Data dictionaries are usually used for tabular datasets, but can be used for data in other formats as well!
+If you are contributing a dataset, them you should includes a data dictionary in the _references/_ directory, in a subdirectory titled _data_dictionary_.
+A data dictionary will help people better understand the scope, purpose, and nuance of the data you are collecting.
+Some data dictionaries are extensively detailed, but even a basic minimal data dictionary is better than none at all.
+Data dictionaries are usually used for tabular datasets, but can be used for data in other formats as well.

-- Below are the fields you can consider including in your data dictionary.
+Below are the fields you can consider including in your data dictionary.
 Only a few are considered truly **required** - the rest are optional but can be extremely helpful, so you should consider whether they make sense to collect in your case.
-- You may also have additional fields to include that are not listed here; you know your data best!
+You may also have additional fields to include that are not listed here; you know your data best!

 * If your data model follows a specific ontology it is crucial to denote that in your included documentation.
 * NIH has fantastic tools through its Unified Medical Language System (UMLS).
-* These include [extensive vocabulary lists of nearly 200 ontologies](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html) and a [metathesaurus application](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/index.html) that crosswalks between validated ontologies.
+These include [extensive vocabulary lists of nearly 200 ontologies](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html) and a [metathesaurus application](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/index.html) that crosswalks between validated ontologies.

 **Name​**: (required) provide the name of the data element you are describing as it appears in the dataset.